 TRAVIS JONES CEO

 Travis has been an entrepreneur and business owner in Tulsa for over 30 years.
-He is a well-known community servant and is dedicated to providing world-class service for everyone we encounter.
-Travis is a certified Life Options Retirement Coach and is certified to facilitate and deliver the Manager As Coach Learning Series (MACLS) through CPI.
-He serves on the board of Career Partners International (CPI) and is an equity partner in CPI, offering a global reach with over 220 offices.
-Travis serves on the Elder Board at Tulsa Bible Church, on the board of New Life Ranch and is a proud member of Tulsa Executives Association (TEA) and is active with several other organizations serving the community and beyond.
+He is a certified Life Options Retirement Coach and is certified to facilitate and deliver the Manager As Coach Learning Series (MACLS) through CPI, and a certified Career Coach.
+He previously served on the board of Career Partners International (CPI) and is an equity partner in CPI, offering a global reach with over 350 offices.